Skip to main content

 If surgery is indicated for the neuroma, you can rest assured that our foot surgeons perform this procedure regularly and have the skill and experience to correct your condition successfully.

-One type of surgical treatment of your neuroma involves removing the nerves in the ball of the foot (neurectomy).
+One type of surgical treatment for your neuroma involves removing the nerves in the ball of the foot (neurectomy).
 A small incision is made on top of the foot through which your surgeon will remove the affected nerves and release any tight ligaments in the area.

 What Is Recovery From Neuroma Surgery Like?